davidje13/lean-qr/README.md

 });
 ```

-This will replace the image in `mySvg` with a copy of the current code.
-The
+This will replace the image in `mySvg` (which must be an `svg` element)
-result is always at a scale of 1 SVG unit per module (the viewBox will be
+with a copy of the current code.
+The result is always at a scale of 1 SVG
-resized to the correct size automatically).
-You can define a different
+unit per module (the viewBox will be resized to the correct size
-size for the SVG element to scale the image.
+automatically).
+You can define a different size for the SVG element to scale
+the image.

 If `mySvg` is the `document` object, this will create and return a new SVG
 entity associated with the document (but not attached to it).